 Millennials crushed it in the last election.
 This is fantastic news for our generation because our unexpected, large turnout proved our power, spotlighted our issues, and broke the “apathetic young people” stereotype.
-However, if our generation is to remain relevant to the larger political culture, we would do well to recognize another crucial point-- participating in elections only the first step on the road to progress.
+However, if our generation is to remain politically relevant, we would do well to recognize a crucial reality-- participating in elections only the first step on the road to progress.
 It's the actions we take between elections that truly matter, and that means we must sustain a real presence in state government.

 There is one glaring issue with this call to action though.
 On the surface, the policy-making process appears complicated, and most of us don't know where to begin.

-Fortunately, Virginia’s state government is more reactive to the actions of "normal people" than most of us realize-- it’s why advocacy groups like Virginia21 exist.
+Fortunately, Virginia’s state government is more reactive to the actions of everyday people than most of us realize-- it’s why public interest groups like Virginia21 exist.
 So now that the Virginia General Assembly session is here, Virginia21 is channeling our inner Schoolhouse Rock and releasing a series of educational blogs designed to help readers understand the state political process through the eyes of an advocate.
 This series is intended to be short, practical, and insightful enough to empower readers with the knowledge to make a difference.

 The first topic featured in this educational series:

 What is it, why it matters, and who can make the difference.

 The Virginia General Assembly has been described as “the oldest continuing lawmaking body in the New World” because it was originally created in pre-revolution Jamestown as a colonial lawmaking entity.
 Today, it serves the same purpose, but the laws enacted affect the entire commonwealth of Virginia, and lawmakers are elected by residents of various districts.
 It's like Congress, but only for Virginia.